 Connectivity is a tad less remarkable.
 All four HDMIs are ARC (Audio Return Channel) enabled, and there’s support for 2160p up to 60Hz.
 There are also two USBs, an optical audio output and Ethernet, plus dual-band Wi-Fi and Bluetooth (v4.2).

-Philips 48OLED+935 features – High-spec set doesn’t skimp when it comes to smart functionality
+Features – High-spec set doesn’t skimp when it comes to smart functionality

 Wide support for smart apps